 NOTE 2: An SMF profile may e.g. contain multiple SmfInfo entries, with each entry containing a different list of TAIs and a different priority, to differentiate the priority to select the SMF based on the user location.
-The priority in SmfInfo has the least precedence, i.e. it applies between SMFs or SMF Services with the same priority.
+The priority in SmfInfo applies between SMFs or SMF Services with the same priority.